joshwlambert/DAISIEmainland_ms/paper.md

 # Acknowledgements

-We thank Pedro Neves for comments.
 JWL was funded through a Study Abroad Studentship by the Leverhulme Trust and an NWO VICI grant awarded to Rampal S. Etienne.

 # References